mickeyreiss/braintree-swift/README.md

 * [Security] SSL Certificate Pinning
 * [Functionality] Support for credit card verification data, like CVV or Postal Code
-* [Functionality] Support for alternative payment methods, like PayPal and Venmo
+* [Functionality] Support for some alternative payment methods, like PayPal and Venmo
 * [UI] UI Bindings
 * [UI] Drop In